MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-template-update-delete-extract.md

    > Never delete the dataset the app uses.
 Deleting the dataset makes it impossible for customers to update their copies of the app.

 1. In the **Release management** pane for the app, select **Create app**.
 1. Repeat the [app creation process](service-template-apps-create.md).
-If you changed the name of the dataset and report the app uses, you might want to also rename the app.
+If you changed the name of the dataset and report that the app uses, you might want to also rename the app.
 1. After you set **Branding**, **Navigation**, **Control**, **Parameters**, **Authentication**, and **Access**, select **Create app** again to save your changes, and then select **Close**.
-1. Select **Release management**.
+1. Select **Release management** again.

    In the **Release management** pane, you now see two versions of the app: The version in **Production**, plus a new version in **Testing**.